 Homemade food may not be sold or given away at the convention.
 Anyone found doing this will have the items confiscated and given a warning.
 This is to protect all convention attendees’ health and safety.

-Some panels and events may be restricted to attendees age 18 or older at the time of the convention.
-To gain entry to these panels and events, please have valid photo identification that clearly states the date of birth.
-You will be asked for your identification prior to entry.
+Some panels and events may be age restricted to attendees over the age of 18 at the time of the convention.
+To gain entry to these panels and events, attendees must present a valid photo identification that clearly states the date of birth.
+Examples include, but are not limited to driver licenses and non-driver ID cards.

 To gain entry into any event or room at Tora-Con, attendees are required to have their badges worn and easily visible.
-A Tora-Con Volunteer or Staff will be checking badges at the entrance to every room.
-If you do not have a badge for any reason, you will be directed to a location where you can obtain another one.
+A Tora-Con Staff or Volunteer will be checking badges at the entrance to every room.
+If you do not have a badge for any reason, you will be directed to a location where you can obtain a replacement with proof of purchase.

 Attendees will not be allowed into an event room until the scheduled time of the event.